 If exercise is not part of your life, you are missing out . . . big time!

-There are many many reasons people exercise, and it goes beyond the quest for toned muscles and weight-loss.
-Make no mistake, exercise can achieve those things...maybe you have avoided it because those are not your goals or they feel unachievable?
+There are many many reasons people exercise, which go beyond the quest for toned muscles and weight-loss.
+Make no mistake, exercise can achieve those things too...maybe you have avoided it because those are not your goals or they feel unachievable?

 But surely one of these other benefits of exercise does appeal to you?

 Disclosure: This post may contain affiliate links, which means that as an Amazon Associate I earn from qualifying purchases.
 Learn more here.

 20 UNDENIABLE REAONS TO START EXERCISING . . .
 BEFORE IT'S TOO LATE

 Yes, it is usually physically tiring (that's the point!), but if you are not also finding enjoyment in the activities you choose, try something different.

 Whether it's completing your workout, reaching a goal, setting a personal best, or winning, accomplishment feels good.

 There is no easy way to explain this, but if you exercise you know what I mean.
 The feeling you get after exercising can last the rest of the day.
 Your muscles feel worked, you breaths are deeper, your blood is pumping, you have more energy, your mind is more clear.